-&lt;sup>165 Univ.
+^{165.} Univ.
 Computing Co. v.
 Lykes-Youngstown Corp., 504 F.2d 518, 538 (5th Cir.
 1974) (quoting Enter.
 Mfg.
 Co. v.
 Shakespeare Co., 141 F.2d 916, 920 (6th Cir.
 1944)).

-&lt;sup>166 35 U.S.C. § 284.
+^{166.
+35} U.S.C. § 284.

-- Patents have statutory terms.
-Trade secrets can have an indefinite life, which may all else being equal-add value to them. - Trade secrets can be used if they are discovered independently or reverse engineered.
+- A patent infringer's actions cannot destroy the patent; even if a patent is infringed, a patent owner's right to exclude others from practicing the patent remains intact.
+A trade secret, however, may be destroyed when it is misappropriated and disclosed or used by the misappropriator. - Patents have statutory terms.
+Trade secrets can have an indefinite life, which may-all else being equal-add value to them. - Trade secrets can be used if they are discovered independently or reverse engineered.
 Patents cannot be used without a license until they expire. - It is reasonable-indeed, common-for a patent owner and a licensee to make simultaneous use of a patent.
 That is not ordinarily true of a trade secret.

 For these reasons, while the concept of a reasonable royalty for a license to use a patent makes evident economic and business sense, that is not necessarily the case for a trade secret.
-Some may even argue that the entire construct of a hypothetical negotiation to license one's most fiercely guarded trade secrets to a competitor is inconsistent with the whole point of having trade secrets.
+Arguably, a hypothetical negotiation to license trade secrets to one's competitor is inconsistent with the inherent value of the trade secrets.

-In addition, some courts have turned to apportionment principles from patent law when evaluating trade secret damages, such as consideration of the entire market value rule.
-167 The entire market value rule dictates that "where multi-component products are involved, the governing rule is that the ultimate combination of royalty base and royalty rate must reflect the value attributable to the infringing features of the product, and no more."
-168 Assuming the applicability of this rule to trade secret matters, plaintiffs can only recover damages for the value of the entire product where they can prove that the misappropriated features drive demand for the product as a whole, and, in fact, courts have excluded damages experts for failing to apportion damages to account only for the portion of the product that came from the misappropriated trade secrets.
-169 Of note, however, unlike in patent litigation where the patent at issue has limitations and claims, courts applying the entire market value rule in trade secret cases have allowed for "overall idea[s]" that contribute to the formation of a product, in addition to the misappropriated trade secrets, to be included in the royalty calculation.
+In addition, some courts have turned to apportionment principles from patent law when evaluating trade secret damages, such as consideration of the entire-market-value rule.167 The entire-market-value rule dictates that "where multi-component products are involved, the governing rule is that the ultimate combination of royalty base and royalty rate must reflect the value attributable to the infringing features of the product, and no more."168 Assuming the applicability of this rule to trade secret matters, plaintiffs can only recover damages for the value of the entire product where they can prove that the misappropriated features drive demand for the product as a whole, and, in fact, courts have excluded damages experts for failing to apportion damages to account only for the portion of the product that came from the misappropriated trade secrets.169 Of note, however, unlike in patent litigation where the patent at issue has limitations and claims, courts applying the entire-market-value rule in trade secret cases have allowed for "overall idea[s]" that contribute to the formation of a product, in addition to the

-&lt;sup>167 For a background discussion of the entire market value rule, see Sedona WG9 Patent Damages, supra note 165, Section I.E.2.
-(Dec.
-2016 ed.)
-(Current State of the Law Regarding the Determination of a Reasonable Royalty-Entire Market Value Rule and Apportionment); for full discussion of the application of the entire market value rule for a patent reasonable royalty determination, see id., Part III.B.1.
+^{167.} For a background discussion of the entire-market-value rule, see Sedona Patent Damages, supra note 164, Section I.E.2 (Current State of the Law

+Regarding the Determination of a Reasonable Royalty-Entire Market Value Rule and Apportionment); for full discussion of the application of the entiremarket-value rule for a patent reasonable royalty determination, see id., Part III.B.1.
 (Determining the Royalty Rate-The Entire Market Value Rule (EMVR)).